On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

 Assume there is one more copy of $\Z^2$ which contains three vertices of $P$.
-Then these vertices should be $D=(x,y)$, $E=(x+1,y)$, and $F=(x,y-1)$, see the figure \ref{pict:3+3}.
+Then these vertices should be $D=(x,y)$, $E=(x+1,y)$, and $F=(x,y-1)$, see Figure \ref{pict:3+3}.

 Now we can see that translations of the hexagon $AFBECD$ cover the plane, and there could not be other copies of $\Z^2$ in the crystal $S$.
-Also $P$ can't have more than 6 vertices, as all points of $S$ inside the triangle with vertices $(0,-1)$, $(2,1)$, $(0,1)$ are already vertices of $P$.
+Also $P$ can't have more than 6 vertices as all the points of $S$ inside the triangle with vertices $(0,-1)$, $(2,1)$, $(0,1)$ are already vertices of $P$.

-For the rest of this case all other copies of $\Z^2$ have not more than 2 points among vertices of $P$.
+For the rest of this case all other copies of $\Z^2$ have at most 2 points among vertices of $P$.
 Note, that if a copy of $\Z^2$ has two points among vertices of $P$, then the vector connecting these vertices should be $(0,1)$, $(1,0)$, or $(1,1)$, otherwise both points can't be inside the triangle with vertices $(0,-1)$, $(2,1)$, $(0,1)$.
-This, toghether with the following lemma (the proof can be found in the appendix), will let us bound the number of copies of $\Z^2$ with two points among vertices of $P$.
+This, together with Lemma \ref{lem:parallel} will let us bound the number of copies of $\Z^2$ with two points among vertices of $P$.

-\begin{lem} Let $XX'$, $YY'$ and $ZZ'$ be three equal and parallel segments.
-Then $\conv(X,Y,Z,X',Y',Z')$ contains at least one of these points inside or on the boundary. {